My vegan Sourdough Pretzels are fluffy and light as a cloud. You won’t be able to stop eating them, which is one good reason to make these asap.

 Pretzels may or may not make you thirsty, but the idea of a twisted, chubby, salty cloud of dough baked to golden perfection is enough to make just about anyone hungry.

-If you have never baked with sourdough before, this is a perfect time to try.
-Sourdough relies on capturing natural yeast from the environment, and a summer and fall kitchen are likely to have a good deal of yeast floating around, especially if you do a lot of baking.
-I love the very thought of capturing wild yeast from the air– it makes me feel like one of those superwomen of yore who did everything from scratch.
-Besides, it’s kinda like getting something for free, and who doesn’t love that?
+If you don’t already have a sourdough starter, what’s stopping you?
+This is a perfect time to make one, when the warm weather is still sticking around.
+Sourdough relies on capturing natural yeast from the environment, and a Fall kitchen is likely to have a good deal of yeast floating around, especially if you do a lot of baking.
+I love the very thought of capturing wild yeast from the air– it makes me feel like one of those superwomen from old times who did everything from scratch.
+Plus, I get to eat these pretzels and lots of other good stuff, like sourdough waffles, sourdough focaccia, sourdough sandwich bread, and much more.

 - 1/2 cup warm water

-- 2 tsp active dry yeast mixed with 1/4 cup of warm soymilk.
+- 2 tsp active dry yeast mixed with 1/4 cup of warm almond milk or any nondairy milk.
 Allow them to sit for five minutes until the yeast blooms.

 - 1 tbsp vegetable oil